dashingsoft/pyarmor/docs/reference/man.rst

 ``TBD`` is a special product name.
 If product name is ``TBD`` at initial registration, the product name can be changed later.

 For any other product name, it can't be changed any more.

-.. option:: -y, --confirm

-            In initial registration, without asking for confirmation

 .. option:: -u, --upgrade